sbarre/nginx-reverse-proxy-demos/README.md

-# Nginx demos showing off various reverse proxy strategies
+# Nginx demos showing off various proxy strategies

 This repository sets up a basic Fastify Node app, and provides a set of nginx docker containers that proxy this Node application in order to demonstrate a variety of nginx features.